NORTHERN MICHIGAN UNIVERSITY

 Theresa M. Nease, Executive Assistant to the President and Secretary of the Board

-RECONVENE -- Chair Roberts reconvened the meeting at 11:00 a.m.
+RECONVENE -- Chair Cloyd reconvened the meeting at 11:17a.m.

 ANNOUNCEMENT OF COMMENCEMENT SPEAKER AND HONORARY DEGREE RECIPIENT

-President Wong announced that Dr. Daniel Mazzuchi, Retired Physician and Community Leader, will be the December 2010 Commencement Speaker and will received the Honorary Degree, Doctor of Humane Letters.
+President Wong announced that Dr. Johnnetta B. Cole, Director of the Smithsonian National Museum of African Art and President emeriti of Bennett College for Women and Spelman College, will be the December 2011 Commencement Speaker and will receive the Honorary Degree, Doctor of Humane Letters.